 - Declined: your application did not get approved.

-Many mortgage lenders state that it’s actually quite rare to be approved with no conditions on your first attempt at getting a mortgage preapproval.
+Many mortgage lenders state that it’s actually quite rare to be preapproved for a mortgage with no conditions on your first attempt.
 So, don’t be disheartened if this happens to you—you’re in good company!

 Even a suspended application isn’t the end of the road.
 And if the lender declines your mortgage preapproval, make sure to ask them why so that you can take targeted steps to improve the weak areas in your application.

-When you first contact a lender about qualifying for a mortgage, you’ll probably talk about your basic financial picture to help you determine how much of a loan you’re likely to get approved for.
+When you first contact a lender about qualifying for a mortgage, you’ll probably discuss your basic financial picture to help you determine how much of a loan you’re likely to get approved for.

 This is referred to as prequalification for a home loan.
 The mortgage lender doesn’t access your credit report or request financial documentation.
 Instead, they give you an idea of loans you’d qualify for based on the information you provide.

-On the other hand, a mortgage preapproval proves to sellers that you’ve already been through the preliminary underwriting process, and your financing is likely to go through all the way.
+On the other hand, getting preapproved for a mortgage prove to sellers that you’ve already been through the preliminary underwriting process, and your financing is likely to go through all the way.